lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Bug.md

 (paste your output here)
 ```

-## if crashed: last outputs's, backtraces
+## If HAProxy crashed: Last outputs and backtraces

 <!--
-If this is a crash, please provide the last output and if a core was generated,
+If HAProxy crashed then please provide:

+  1. The last output from your HAProxy logs (e.g. from journalctl or syslog).
-the backtrace (gdb: ´t a a bt full´).
+  2. A backtrace from a coredump (`t a a bt full`).

-Put all results in code blocks ```: -->
+Put all results in code blocks ```:
+-->

 ```
 (paste your output here)
 ```

-## Additional informations, if any
+## Additional information (if helpful)

 <!--
-Any additional information about your environment that may help like local patches,
+Any additional information about your environment that may be useful to know about.
+For example:
-environment specificities, unusual workload, observations, coincidences with events
+  - Any local patches applied.
+  - Environment specificities
+  - Unusual workload
-on other components ...
+  - Interesting observations or coindidences with events on other components
 -->